TomPace101/nanopore_diffusion/notes.md

     You could check to see if it is a folder, but that requires checking the disk.
     Your subclass could have a boolean flag for whether it is a file or folder, which you'd have to maintain at each operation.
+    Or, you could just keep track of it yourself.
+    That is, know what is supposed to be a folder and don't call folder on it.
+    Maybe just checking the disk is the best approach.
-- base name: p.stem (note that for multiple extensions this only takes off the last one) If subclassing, you could create a read-only property that uses p.stem.split('.')[0] to get the base name
+- stem name: p.stem (note that for multiple extensions this only takes off the last one) If subclassing, you could create a read-only property that uses p.stem.split('.')[0] to get the base name
 - extension: p.suffix (note that for multiple extensions this only gives the last one, and it does include the dot) If subclassing, you could create a read-only property that calculates this
-- file name: p.name
+- file name: p.name0
+    Of course, for a folder, this isn't a file.
 - full path: str(p) (repr(p) is different, and should not be used) In fact, any function that needs a string instead of a path object will need to get str(p.whatever) instead of just p.whatever.
+  Or maybe the subclass methods could return strings.
-Paths are immutable, but can be concatenated with "/" and can get suffixes added wtih p.with_suffix()
+Paths are immutable, but can be concatenated with "/" and can get suffixes added by p.with_suffix()

 You have to use this class as the appropriate object attribute, meaning at initialization it has to be there.